tropicalnerd/blank-pug-sass/README.md

 ---

-This is a template based my preferred [CodePen](https://codepen.io) configuration for local development of small web projects.
+This is a template based my preferred [CodePen](https://codepen.io) configuration modified for local development of small web projects.
 It includes Pug, Sass, BrowserSync and a Gulp process for building and serving.

 ## Gulp Tasks